 16. Store eggs healthily.
 The debate about how to store eggs raises sometimes heated discussions.
 In Europe, eggs are not refrigerated as they are in America.
 At the end of the day, the choice is yours.

 Find more information about storing eggs in my article, here.

 In the northern hemisphere it's likely to be cold and wet this month.
 But Spring is just around the corner, and it won't be long before we can start thinking about planting crops to supplement our chickens' feed during the summer and into autumn (Fall) and winter.

-But before we head for the seed catalogues, we should use this month to start preparing the ground for a healthy start.
+Before we head for the seed catalogues, we should use this month to begin preparing the ground for a healthy start.
 Taking time now to loosen the soil and add to its fertility will pay dividends when we come to plant our chicken-friendly garden.

 Don't get caught out - start now!

 17. Give all types of soil a boost by digging in some organic matter like manure (try your local farm or stables!) and compost.
 Adding air to the soil by lifting with a fork gives those beneficial micro-organisms a boost.

 18. Warm up soil.
 Clay soil?
 That's what we have in Italy.
 It's incredibly fertile - but takes ages to warm up.
 Give it a helping hand by covering your turned soil with plastic.